 The brake lights should not be coming on with the traction control activated.
 There is something not working correctly if the brake lights are activated when the tration control engages.
 Traction control is not related to braking.

-I'm not sure how the brake lights should react to the traction control, but they should come on when the deceleration is above a certain threshold do to regen.
+I'm not sure how the brake lights should react to the traction control, but they should come on when the deceleration is above a certain threshold due to regen.

 It's a bug - it shouldn't happen in that situation regardless of TC on or off.
 It has been fixed.
 Some new vids are being posted now.